wgz19890214/learngit/readme.txt

-Git is a aversion control system.
+Git is a distributed version control system.
-Git is free software
+Git is free software distributed under the GFL
+Git has mutable index called stage